 Ms. Meunier

-sp.http://laurenmeunier.weebly.com/
+Contact information:

+Email: lauren.meunier@sp.imagineprep.com

+School Phone: 623-344-1770

+Website: http://laurenmeunier.weebly.com/

-Welcome to Global Perspectives.
+Welcome to Cambridge Global Perspectives.
 Cambridge Primary/Secondary 1 Global Perspectives is an educational program which seeks to equip students with twenty-first century skills.
 It does this by departing from traditional models of education, in which the learner is a passive recipient of knowledge, and instead places the student at the heart of the educational process, as an active participant in their own learning and development.
 As such, it adopts an enquiry-based approach, focusing explicitly on a range of interdisciplinary skills, and involving the learners in formative assessments of their own achievements and progress.
-Please pay attention and be prepared every day; I will make it a point to call on all members of our class.
-I hope that you will find this course both challenging and enjoyable.

 As Cambridge Global Perspectives is a skills-based course, the specific content of the course is less